Thinking about your New Year's resolutions? We can help!

 Smoking and vaping

-The festive season can be stressful and exciting.
-You might also attend more social gatherings and parties at this time of year.
+Winter celebrations can be exciting and they can also be stressful.
+You might attend more social gatherings and parties at this time of year.
 For some people, this means that they smoke more.

 Smoking damages every part of your body, including your lungs.
 This includes passive smoking.
-If you’re seeing friends or family who smoke or vape, ask them not to smoke around you.
+If you’re seeing friends or family who smoke or vape, it’s a good idea to ask them not to smoke around you.

 If you smoke, remember that stopping smoking is one of the best things you can do for your lung condition.
 Stay motivated by using the NHS savings calculator to work out how much money you spend on cigarettes.
 If you stop smoking, you could put this money towards a treat in the new year.